rohitlo/twitter-graph/README.md

 to run.

-## Basic invocation
+## Basic invocation and tests

-The `run` target executes `./run.sh` after installing prerequisite libraries.
+The `run` target executes `./run.sh` after installing prerequisite libraries in the user home.

     make run

+or to allow installation of libraries in the system path

+    make run O=

+To execute the _insight_ test suite, (installing prerequisites in user home) use

+    make test

+or

+    make test O=

+which installs the required libraries in the system path.

 ## Additional libraries required.

-This solution makes use of [heapdict](https://pypi.python.org/pypi/HeapDict) which can be installed by either
+This solution makes use of [heapdict](https://pypi.python.org/pypi/HeapDict) which can be installed by (takes O= variable)

     make i-heapdict

-or for a user install

-    make i-heapdict O=--user

-You can install all the dependencies with
+You can install all the dependencies (takes O= variable)

     make prereq

-or

-    make prereq O=--user

 ### Unit tests